 Security.
 YOURMEMBERSHIP will host the Services at a reputable third party Internet service provider and hosting facility and will implement commercially reasonable security precautions to prevent unauthorized access to the Customer Content (as defined in following sections).
+This needs to be specified in greater detail.

 Storage and Video Streaming Limitations.
-Customer’s use of the Services is subject to the limitations on the amount of Customer Content that can be stored by YOURMEMBERSHIP at any point in time, which Customer-specific limitations are set forth in Pricing and Billing, Exhibit C. Customer may purchase additional storage and video streaming capacity for an additional fee, as set forth in Exhibit C. Further, unless otherwise stated as part of client contract in Exhibit C, the Services do not include video hosting or streaming capabilities as part of their standard functionality.
+Customer’s use of the Services is subject to the limitations on the amount of Customer Content that can be stored by YOURMEMBERSHIP at any point in time, which Customer-specific limitations are set forth in Pricing and Billing, Exhibit C. Customer may purchase additional storage and video streaming capacity for an additional fee, as set forth in Exhibit C. (Why is video streaming an additional charge?)
+Further, unless otherwise stated as part of client contract in Exhibit C, the Services do not include video hosting or streaming capabilities as part of their standard functionality.
 If Customer wishes to incorporate standalone streaming video into the Customer Content, then YOURMEMBERSHIP may provide such capabilities, the scope of which will be set forth in a Project Plan and the additional fees for which will be set forth in an addendum to Exhibit C. Alternatively, YOURMEMBERSHIP may work with Customer and a Customer-selected content delivery network (such as Amazon EC, or other provider) to enable the Services to manage and deploy such video content; which work will be performed at YOURMEMBERSHIP’s standard rates, as set forth in Exhibit C.

 CUSTOMER SUPPORT.
 Except as expressly stated elsewhere in this Agreement, the Fees (as defined below) set forth in Exhibit C include the provision to Customer of YOURMEMBERSHIP’s standard email and web support to Customer as described in Exhibit B. Telephone support, support requests that exceed the covered amount set forth in Exhibits B and C and any other support requests that go beyond YOURMEMBERSHIP’s standard support commitment may be provided by YOURMEMBERSHIP for an additional fee.
 Unless otherwise set forth herein, Customer will be responsible for providing “Tier 1” support to its Authorized Users.
 “Tier 1” issues are defined as those issues that are not specifically YOURMEMBERSHIP technical issues but may appear related to the end user.
-These cases include issues related to the client infrastructure, including AMS or CRM issues or content-specific issues related to products developed by Customer or by a publisher on behalf of the client or licensed by the client.
-In these situations, YOURMEMBERSHIP support will forward issues to Client-designated contacts following a mutually agreeable procedure.
+Tier “1” issues include issues related to the client infrastructure, including AMS or CRM issues or content-specific issues related to products developed by Customer or by a publisher on behalf of the client or licensed by the client.
+In these situations, YOURMEMBERSHIP support will forward (Tier “1”?) issues to Client-designated contacts following a mutually agreeable procedure.
 Each Customer learning platform will have an email address that end-users can directly email for support.
 Support issues are handled based on their level of priority, as set forth in Exhibit B.

 CUSTOMER CONTENT AND REPORTING.

 Customer Content.
-As between YOURMEMBERSHIP and Customer, Customer or its Authorized Users, as applicable, shall own all data, graphics, text, information, or material that Customer and its Authorized Users upload through the Services or provide to YOURMEMBERSHIP to upload to the Services (“Customer Content”).
+As between YOURMEMBERSHIP and Customer, Customer or its Authorized Users, as applicable, shall own all data, graphics, text, information, or material that Customer and its Authorized Users upload through the Services or provide to YOURMEMBERSHIP to upload to the Services (“Customer Content”) along with any data, graphics, text, information or material that YOURMEMBERSHIP creates, develops or prepares for Customer or Authorized Users on their behalf.
 YOURMEMBERSHIP may access Customer’s account and access, use, transmit, modify, copy and distribute Customer Content from time to time as YOURMEMBERSHIP deems necessary, solely for purposes of providing the Services, support, administration and invoicing related to Customer’s use of the Services.
 Upon termination of the Agreement, and written request by the client, YOURMEMBERSHIP shall return the Customer Content and Authorized User Data (as defined below), within 90 days of termination, to Customer pursuant to the terms of this agreement.